Course Name/Program number: History or Communication (HST 101, HST 398, HST 498)

 List any restrictions: Must be eighteen years old or older.

-Application: Completed with $500 non-refundable deposit due October 30, 2015.
-Full payment due
+Application: Completed with $250 non-refundable deposit due October 31, 2017.
+A further non-refundable

-- You may earn up to 3 credits in history
+- You may earn up to 3 credits in History or Communication Studies

-- Students may also arrange to take the class as an independent study for either 1 or 2 credits in either history.
+- Students may also arrange to take the class as an independent study for either 1 or 2 credits.

 - Students may also audit the course (standard audit fees apply)

 - A section of this course meets the Wilkes’ General Education requirement for History 101 “Historical Foundations of the Modern World”

 The cost of this trip will be at most $2399 per person (multiple occupancy, single rate upon request).
 The travel fees for this course include: